cdeptula/tdeoutputplugin/README.md

 **Using the Pentaho Marketplace**

-Due to licensing concerns the Tableau Data Extract API is not distributed through the Pentaho Marketplace and must be separately downloaded and installed.
+Due to licensing the Tableau Data Extract API is not distributed through the Pentaho Marketplace and must be separately downloaded and installed.

 1. Install the Tableau Data Exract Output plugin from the Pentaho marketplace.
 2. Download the "C/C++/Java" data extract API from Tableau.
 Choose the 32 bit or 64 bit version based on your Java JDK. - http://www.tableausoftware.com/data-extract-api